 Now I see that I’ve honed several soft skills that are transferable to any industry.
 I’m going to share five of those skills with you here.

-Working in a fast-paced environment
+1. Working in a Fast-Paced Environment

 Before we go any further, I want to clarify something: there are varying levels of the retail industry.
 Retail in a small town mall is very different than retail in an outlet center that is an international tourist destination 40 miles north of New York City.

 The ability to have a conversation with all types of people helps you become a “people person.”
 If the thought of talking to strangers all day makes you nervous, then you aren’t a people person.
 I credit my first retail job at PUMA, which I worked as a senior in high school, with making me comfortable talking to strangers from all different walks of life.

 According to Monster.com, conflict resolution skills are among the most desirable soft skills in today’s job market.
 Dealing with an irate customer, when you break it down to fundamentals, isn’t much different than dealing with an unhappy client.

 I used to think of visual merchandising as a hard skill, but when I looked back upon that experience to create my current skills portfolio, I realized that visual merchandising is how one applies organizational skills in the retail industry.

 Last but not least, working in retail teaches you how to sell.
-During my three-plus years with one retail brand, I learned how to sell using proven company sales strategy.
+During my three-plus years at PUMA I learned how to sell using proven company sales strategy.
 Although I dreaded those daily pre-shift role play scenarios, I look back and thank my manager for making them mandatory.

 Have you ever worked a retail job?
 What was your experience?
 Let us know in the comment box below!